BRAIN-Lab-UNC/S3Reg/README.md

 ```

 ### Example code
-It currently not that straightforward to use.
+It currently is not that straightforward to use (busy with the phd thesis stuff...).
 You need to modify the `inference.py` to match your own spherical surface and atlas file.
 Then simply run:
 ```
 python inference.py
 ```